Fitzpatrick tied with Zalatoris for US Open lead

 Sheffield-born Fitzpatrick won the 2013 US Amateur title at Brookline and he will be hoping the perfect storm of arriving at a familiar course, with his game in good shape and on the back of going close in the last major can tip the balance in his favour.

+"My family are in town, I've got a couple of friends here as well and the family I am staying with are fun as well, so I'll have plenty of distractions which will be good with a late tee-time.

+"I'm excited to give myself another chance in a major just a month later, I am just really proud with the way I played."

-The 27-year-old certainly handled the course better than most on Saturday, with only a closing bogey on 18 preventing him from taking a solo lead.
+The 27-year-old certainly handled the course better than most on Saturday.

+Two front-nine birdies cancelled out an early bogey before Fitzpatrick made his move down the stretch, with three birdies in four holes from the 14th to take the lead by himself on five under before a closing bogey.

 Zalatoris hoping it's third time lucky